Everything you need to know about Ayurvedic Ingredients

 |

-In Ayurveda, tulsi, or holy basil, is considered one of the most potent healing herbs and is revered as a sacred plant in India.
-Besides its religious importance, tulsi has been a medicine for centuries.
-It has been considered beneficial for general health and well-being, particularly to cure various diseases.
+In Ayurveda, Tulsi (Ocimum sanctum), or Holy Basil, is considered one of the most potent healing herbs and is revered as a sacred plant in India.
+Beyond its spiritual significance, Tulsi has been a cornerstone of traditional medicine for millennia.
+It is traditionally utilized to support general health and well-being, particularly in managing respiratory and metabolic concerns.
 It contains multiple bioactive compounds showing antioxidant, anti-inflammatory, antimicrobial, and adaptogenic activities.
-The versatility of Tulsi allows consumption in various forms: fresh leaves can be taken, and they can be made into powder, tea, or even essential oil.
-According to Ayurveda, tulsi is considered the "Queen of Herbs."
-It earned this ranking due to its enormous effectiveness in maintaining equilibrium between the psyche, body, and spirit.
-It can be conventionally used for respiratory disorders and managing stress and longevity.
-From digestion to developing immunity, tulsi is a herbal remedy with huge therapeutic value.
+The versatility of Tulsi allows consumption in various forms: fresh leaves, aqueous extracts, powder, tea, or essential oil.
+According to Ayurveda, Tulsi is considered the "Queen of Herbs," a title earned due to its systemic effect on maintaining homeostasis between the psyche, body, and spirit.

 28th Jun 2025